olliejday/ug4_project/notes/notes.md

         x Pick best based on training logs x Run each in own seed in all envs
         Plot
 5. Call and report / discuss final findings with Li, add to overleaf

+Generate tile images with

+`montage frame_*{0..999..32}.png -geometry +0+0 -tile 10x tiled_image.jpg`

 ---

 TODO